Large Deductible Programs

 - Was an audit performed by your insurance carrier on your large deductible policy?

-One very large misunderstanding that we have heard from a few of our large deductible clients is that the insurance carrier will not report the claims to NCCI or state rating bureau.
+One very large misunderstanding that we have heard from a few of our large deductible clients is that the insurance carrier will not report the claims to NCCI or the state rating bureau.
 Almost all large deductible policies I have ever seen are reported to the rating agencies.

 Up next is the answer to the question “Did the CMS’s enforcement of the Workers Comp Medicare Set Asides cause claims to stay open much longer than in the past?”